strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 ```

 At this point the Cluster Operator will restart, and then it will deploy the Entity Operator with the UTO included.
-You can check the logs to confirm that the UTO is running fine.
+You can check the logs to confirm that the UTO is running fine:

 ```sh
 $ kubectl logs $(kubectl get po -l strimzi.io/name=my-cluster-entity-operator -o name) -c topic-operator | "Returning from main"
 2023-10-23 08:32:25,60913 INFO  [main] TopicOperatorMain:148 - Returning from main()
 ```

-We can also try to create a new test topic and see if it is reconciled.
+Verify the UTO installation by creating a new test topic and seeing if it is reconciled:

 ```sh
 echo -e "apiVersion: kafka.strimzi.io/v1beta2